mhawksey/Nano-Prompt-AI-Demo/README.md

 * **API Status:** The Prompt API is an experimental feature within Chrome.
 Its functionality and availability might change in future Chrome versions.
 Always refer to the latest [Chrome AI Documentation](https://developer.chrome.com/docs/extensions/ai/prompt-api) for up-to-date information.
 * **Chrome Version:**
-  * The Prompt API was introduced for experimentation, with an "Intent to Experiment" in Chrome 137\.
+  * The Prompt API was introduced for experimentation, with an "Intent to Experiment" in Chrome 137 beta.
-  * As of Chrome 138, the `aiLanguageModelOriginTrial` permission is no longer required.
-It's recommended to use Chrome 138 or newer.
 * **Browser Configuration & Model Download:**
-  * Using this API requires specific Chrome versions (Chrome 137 beta or greater) and enabling experimental flags.
-The Gemini Nano model also needs to be downloaded by your browser.
+  * The Gemini Nano model also needs to be downloaded by your browser.
   * Detailed steps for setting up your browser environment, including enabling the necessary flags and ensuring the model is downloaded, are provided in the "[🚀 Getting Started / Setup (for this Demo Add-on)](#-getting-started--setup-for-this-demo-add-on)" section below.
-* **Model Availability Check:** The API provides `LanguageModel.availability()` to check if the model is ready (`'readily'`), needs to be downloaded (`'after-download'`), or is unavailable (`'no'`).
-This add-on demonstrates handling these states.

 ## **✨ A Glimpse into the Future: On-Device GenAI for Workspace Developers**